vega/altair/README.md

 Altair provides a Python API for building statistical visualizations in a declarative manner.
 By statistical visualization we mean:

-* The data source is a data frame that consists of column of different data types that include quantitative, ordinal, nominal and date/time.
+* The data source is a data frame that consists of column of different data types (quantitative, ordinal, nominal and date/time).
 * The data frame is in a [tidy format](http://vita.had.co.nz/papers/tidy-data.pdf) where the rows correspond to samples and the colunms correspond the observed variables.
 * The visual encoding (position, color, size, shape, facetting, etc.) of the different